-I believe most people with Diabetes (Type I or Type II) would agree that their diagnosis is a core memory.
-I was diagnosed in the summer of 2000 just 5 days shy of a Big birthday.
+I believe most people with diabetes (type I or type 2) would agree that their diagnosis is a core memory.
+I was diagnosed in the summer of 2000 just five days shy of a Big birthday.
 My 21st birthday!

 I was showing all the signs associated with diabetes and was diagnosed during what I thought was a routine check-up.
-I expected to tell the doctor about my thirst, weight-loss, and excessive urination in hopes of an explanation and some meds maybe- but I was sent straight to the emergency room upon a BG reading of 19.4 mmol/L350 mg/dL.
+I expected to tell the doctor about my thirst, weight-loss and excessive urination in hopes of an explanation and some meds maybe- but I was sent straight to the emergency room upon a blood glucose (BG) reading of 19.4 mmol/L350 mg/dL.

 Unlike most celebrating their 21st birthday, my celebration was quiet, and it did not involve any alcoholic beverages whatsoever.
 I was hyper-focused on eating healthy which at the time equated to lots of green veggies.

 I was released from the hospital on August 3rd, 2000 with a prescription for an insulin pen 70/30 mix of fast-acting and not so fast-acting insulin.
-What I remember most about my hospital stay is that my doctor said that there wasn’t a cure for Type 1 Diabetes and that as long as I counted each serving of carbohydrate, took my insulin, and checked my sugar at least 3 times a day – I’d be fine.
+What I remember most about my hospital stay is that my doctor said that there wasn’t a cure for type 1 diabetes and that as long as I counted each serving of carbohydrate, took my insulin and checked my blood sugar at least three times a day—I’d be fine.
 I also met with a registered dietician who spent about an hour and a half to go over what a serving size meant and how to read a food label.